likethemammal/visualizer-micro/README.md

 Inspired by [Dancer.js](https://github.com/jsantell/dancer.js/), and its `getSpectrum` and `getWaveform` methods.

+### Example

+An example of basic install and setup can be found [here](http://likethemammal.github.io/visualizer-micro/example.html).
+The source for the example can be found [here](https://github.com/likethemammal/visualizer-micro/blob/master/example.html)

 ## Install

 VisualizerMicro supports the UMD, meaning it supports install/usage through CommonJS, AMD, and globals.